 Some traders will treat any hammer with a narrow body as a doji.
-But in my experience the position of the body is much more important than the body size itself.
+The position of the body is usually more important than the body size itself or its color.

-As I mentioned above when trading hammer signals there are a few side cases that you need to be prepared for.
+When trading hammer signals there are a few special cases that need to be prepared for.
 The doji as shown in Figure 6 on the left indicates that the market is indecisive.
 When this candle appears it can be a sign that the existing trend has further to run.
-In this case it’s best to wait for the next candle to check if the market really is gaining strength in the new direction.
+In this case it’s many traders wait for the next candle to check if the market really is gaining strength in the new direction.

 It could simply be that the trend is pausing and further downside pressure is developing.
-As I explained above the doji can be seen as a slightly bearish signal in a downtrend.
+The doji can be a slightly bearish signal in a downtrend.
 This because of the fact that as the market broke new highs it brought in more selling rather than buying.

-The doji often happens where a capitulation was premature or too weak to propel the market upwards with enough momentum.
+The doji often happens where a reversal was premature or too weak to push the market upwards.